Supporting Hybrid-Flexible Courses and Programs

 - Self-regulation (“Am I a good online (or classroom) learner?
 Should I change modes?”)

 Once you’ve looked at both sides of this comparison, you may need to weight various factors to help you decide if and how to proceed with HyFlex.
 Every situation will have its own set of context factors and weighted variables to consider.
 In the end, most cases of HyFlex implementation are also cases of organization change and require effective change management strategies.
-See Chapter 9.
-Supporting the Adoption of Hybrid-Flexible Courses within the Institution for more on change-related factors of implementation.
+See Chapter 2.4.
+Expanding the Implementation of Hybrid-Flexible Courses within the Institution for more on change-related factors of implementation.

 When the use of HyFlex courses in an institution grows beyond a single instructor in a few courses, and especially when administrative systems and supports are required and being asked to adapt, it’s important for the institution to formally adopt a definition of their version of HyFlex (or local brand name).
-This should support the development of a more stable support system across the institution, and for students, faculty and staff.
+This increases the local legitimacy of the approach and should accelerate the development of a more stable support system across the institution, and for students, faculty and staff.

 A simple definition like this one from San Francisco State may be all that is required.